xpladev/docs/content/en/docs/develop/core-modules/xatp.md

 ## Parameters

-The xatp module contains the following parameters:
+The XATP module contains the following parameters:

 ### Params
 ```go